genner-lab/meta-fish-lib/README.md

 # argument "-b" [false] is to disable the BOLD search
 #     a value of "true" will run the bold search
 #     a value of "false" will not run the bold search
+#     IMPORTANT NOTE - bold search currently not working as of May 2026 due to an API change at BOLD.
 scripts/sequences-download.R -q 500 -t 4 -e false -b false

 ### assemble the reference library with hidden Markov models and obtain metadata ###